PeterJCLaw-mns/cloud-devsecops-pipelineactions/README.md

 #### **How to Consume**:

-**Step 1**: Go to the New worklfow section in your repo (https://github.com/DigitalInnovation/{{your-repo-name}}/actions/new), as shown below and select 'M&S - Automated CR workflow' workflow in order to get your automated CR workflow which performs below and commit the workflow file in your repository,
+**Step 1**: Go to the New worklfow section in your repo (https://github.com/DigitalInnovation/{{your-repo-name}}/actions/new), as shown below and select 'M&S - Automated CR workflow' workflow in order to get your automated CR workflow which performs below and **commit** the workflow file in your repository,
  - Display Conflict details based on your Scheduled start and end date
  - Create CR and return the CR number created in BMC Remedy based on your input selection
 ![image](https://user-images.githubusercontent.com/19665606/212329039-af681422-2d95-4143-b203-21c42410ab8e.png)

-**Step 2**: Include the below input parameter in your 'Release to Prod' workflow, (CR number will be available in the Step 1 workflow output when you execute it)
+**Step 2**: Include the below input parameter in your existing 'Release to Prod' workflow, (CR number will be available in the Step 1 workflow output when you execute it)
 ```
      change_request_id:
        description: 'Provide the CR number for update workflow'
        required: true
        type: string
 ```
-**Step 3**: Include the below code snippets in your 'Release to Production' workflow, before and after the Production deployment step in order to update the CR as 'Implementation in progress' and 'Completed' respectively, so that CR status will be updated properly after the Prodution deploymet is completed,
+**Step 3**: Include the below code snippets in your existing 'Release to Production' workflow, before and after the Production deployment step in order to update the CR as 'Implementation in progress' and 'Completed' respectively, so that CR status will be updated properly after the Prodution deploymet is completed,

 Snippet to be added **before** Production deployment step: